GuillaumeGermain/NLP/README.md

 The dataset quality counts a lot!

 ### Test evaluation
-I first used F1 score to select the best classifiers.
+At first I used F1 score to select the best classifiers.
 As the class distributions are quite balanced (kind of 40-60%), the accuracy is actually the good one to take.

 ## Phase 3
-After quite a few tries and improvmements, scripts are now a bit cleaner, sparse matrices are used for specific algorithms (except Naive Bayes which accepts only standard numpy matrices).
+After quite a few tries and improvements, scripts are now a bit cleaner.
+I have also played a bit with the sparse matrix format for specific algorithms (except Naive Bayes which accepts only standard numpy matrices).
 4 algorithms have been long-listed, from which 2 algorithms have been retained:
 - naive_bayes, svm_sigmoid due to their initial good performance on the original dataset
 - logistic_regression, svm_linear as they showed quite some correct performance after training on the second bigger dataset.

-At the end, the best algorithms on the initial dataset, didn't perform well when trained on the new dataset.
+All in all, the best algorithms on the initial dataset, didn't perform well when trained on the new dataset.
 Logistic regression and SVM linear showed the best results, depending on the training dataset and vocabulary sizes.
 Logistic Regression is very interesting in this regards: by far the fastest, most of the time below a second, while others could take from 5-30,  minutes to run, up to an eternity for SVM linear.

 ### Asymptotic complexity:
 Logistic regression is by far the most performant, the duration is most likely logarithmic-like (doubling the size barely increases the execution time).
 SVM linear is very bad: from 10'000 to 20'000 lines, execution changes from 25 to 321s.
-The SVM linear seems to have beetween O(n3) and o(n4) asymptotic complexity.
+The SVM linear provided by skikit seems to have beetween O(n3) and o(n4) asymptotic complexity.
 That's a pity that it can't be deployed on the whole second dataset and a wide vocabulary because it has regularly a better performance than logistic regression.
 Overall, the execution is slower when performing over a scaled input.

+# Final conclusions
+At the end I automated the tests with different settings (training set size and vocabulary size), to test the results.
+So they can be called very quickly in a new context (new project or Hackathon).
+One example is Spam Recognition, where usually Naive Bayes shines.
+The winner here is Logistic Regression algorithm.
+Along with SVM linear, it performed better on bigger datasets.
+SVM linear was overall slightly better but not an option due to its awful computation time.
+Random Forests, and Naive Bayes perfomrance, which are normally hassel-free, was only around 50% Feature scaling sometimes improves performance, sometime not.

 ## TODO
+- store all results from different settings in a single dataframe, including the configuration itself.
 - clean up the code after a lot of small changes.

 ## Next steps for improvement
+I won't go further on this exercise (feel free to do so and semd me feedbacks).
 Basically, potential tracks for improvements would be
 1. Re-train on 800 of the first dataset + 5000-20'000 of the second one and check the results
 2. Find a relevant dataset with a good quality, and similar scale/distribution as the initial one.
-3. Automate the test with different values of vocabulary size, and dataset size, store the results into a list of dataframes, and extract out of it the most promising accuracies and F1 scores
-4. Try different a fully different approach of bag of words: 2-grams or 3-grams would be promising
+3. Try different a fully different approach of bag of words: 2-grams or 3-grams would be promising
-5. Of course the RNN NLP way: a simple recurrent neural network (RNN), next step with GRU cells.
+4. Of course the RNN NLP way: a simple recurrent neural network (RNN), next step with GRU cells.